Helsinki Horse Show Jumps Green

 Helsinki International Horse Show is conveniently located along excellent public transport connections.
 We hope that attendees will arrive at the event following the principles of sustainable and smart commuting.
 This means favoring local public transport options or coming by bike or on foot.
 Those coming from longer distances can easily arrive by train or alternatively arrange carpooling when arriving by car.

-Also, this year we are introducing Kimppakyydit.com – a carpooling service.
+Also, in 2023 we introduced Kimppakyydit.com – a carpooling service.
 In the service, you can arrange rides for free and safely with others attending the event.
 On the website, you can easily add your own carpool offer or request for the event.
-You can find Horse Show carpooling options in the button below.
-Add your own listing or search for existing listings from others and find a carpool to the event!

 Helsinki Horse Show with The John Nurminen Foundation